proaro2001/UC-Berkeley-AI-Pacman-Project/README.md

 ![Bigmaze png](http://ai.berkeley.edu/projects/release/search/v1/001/maze.png)

-This project focus on implementation of various search algorithms

 ### Algorithm Expored and Lessons Learned
 In this project, I had the opportunity to implement and explore several search algorithms

 - Depth-first search
 - Breadth-first search
 - Uniform cost search
 - A* search algorithms
 - Heuristic- based approaches

+These algorithms are used to solve navigation and traveling salesman problems in the Pacman world